KDE/documentation-docs-krita-org/reference_manual/tools/shape_edit.rst

 Selecting Nodes for Editing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can select a single node with |mouseleft|, they will turn bright green if selected.
+You can select a single node with |mouseleft|, they will turn bright blue if selected.

+You can also select multiples nodes:

 |mouseleft| :kbd:`+ Shift` on unselected nodes will add them to a selection.

 |mouseleft| :kbd:`+ drag` will make a selection rectangle.
 All nodes whose handles are touched by the rectangle will be selected.
 This combines with the |mouseleft| :kbd:`+ Shift` shortcut above.

+|mouseleft| on a segment will add both nodes that define segment to a selection.

 Selected Nodes
 ^^^^^^^^^^^^^^